Limits of combinatorial patchworking: Concluding remarks

 \section{Concluding remarks}

 It would be interesting to know which real schemes exactly can be realized as T-curves.
-The present work gives the complete picture for T-curves up to and including degree $d=7$.
-So the first open case is the following; see Itenberg and Viro \cite[p.22]{1996:ItenbergViro:PatchworkingRagsdale}. \begin{question} Can every real scheme in degree eight be realized by a degree eight T-curve? \end{question} The following construction was communicated to us by Ilia Itenberg.
-By combining an argument from \cite[\S7]{1993:Itenberg:Ragsdale} with a method described by Wiman \cite[p.~227]{Wiman:1923}, one can construct a real scheme of degree 36 which cannot be realized as a T-curve of the same degree.
-Independently, we would like to know how the T-curves are interrelated with the regular triangulations. \begin{question} How many regular unimodular triangulations of $d\cdot\Delta_2$ are necessary to support all T-curves of degree $d$? \end{question} In Proposition~\ref{thm:covering-5} and Theorems~\ref{thm:covering-6} and~\ref{thm:covering-7} we show that the number of such triangulations equals one for $d\leq 5$, two for $d=6$, and at most four for $d=7$.
-Our results also show that, up to and including degree $d=7$, unimodular triangulations of $d\cdot\Delta_2$ that are symmetric with respect to the line $x=y$ suffice to realize all real schemes as T-curves.
-We do not have an explanation for this, and this aspect deserves further research. \begin{question} Does there exist a real scheme of degree $d\geq 8$ which can be realized as a T-curve but not with respect to a symmetric triangulation? \end{question}
+For degree at most seven, we have the complete picture: every nonempty real scheme is realizable by a T-curve.
+Degree eight is the first degree for which this fails: the maximal schemes with $(p,n)=(3,19)$ are not T-curves (Theorem~\ref{thm:3_19_impossible}).
+In this degree, the picture is only partial: we realize $38$ of the $89$ maximal schemes, which leaves the following question open.
+See also Itenberg and Viro \cite[p.22]{1996:ItenbergViro:PatchworkingRagsdale}. \begin{question} Which real schemes of degree eight are realizable as T-curves?
+For $39$ of the $89$ maximal schemes this is currently undecided. \end{question} The following construction was communicated to us by Ilia Itenberg.
+By combining an argument from \cite[\S7]{1995:Itenberg:RagsdaleCurves} with a method described by Wiman \cite[p.~227]{1923:Wiman:ReellenZuge}, one can construct a real scheme of degree 36 that cannot be realized as a T-curve of the same degree.
+Independently, we would like to know how T-curves are related to regular triangulations. \begin{question} How many regular unimodular triangulations of $d\cdot\Delta_2$ are necessary to support every real scheme realizable by a T-curve of degree $d$? \end{question} By Proposition~\ref{thm:covering-5} and Theorems~\ref{thm:covering-6} and~\ref{thm:covering-7}, the number of such triangulations equals one for $d\leq 5$, at most two for $d=6$, and at most four for $d=7$.
+Our results also show that, for all degrees $d\leq 7$, unimodular triangulations that are symmetric about the line $x=y$ suffice.